artiomtz/movie-board/README.md

 1. Obtain API tokens:
    - WatchMode for streaming providers.
    - TMDB for all other movie details.
-   - Ipstack for telemetry data.
+   - ipdata for telemetry data.
 2. Download the repository and go to `frontend/movie-board/`.
 3. Create a `.env` file with the API tokens (example in .env_example).
 4. Run it with the commands below.